 Melons: potentially safe to eat if you have acid reflux

-Watermelons and cantaloupes are super high in vitamins and super low in calories.
-They are also high on the pH scale, meaning that they are relatively low in acid.
+Watermelons and cantaloupes are high in vitamins and super low in calories.
+They're also high on the pH scale, meaning that they're relatively low in acid.

 Papayas are low in acid and offer a taste of the tropics.
 They are also packed with carotenes and vitamin C. If your grocery does not carry fresh papaya, you can usually find it cut up and frozen, or dried and packaged.

-It is important that you slowly test which fruits work well with your unique digestive system.
-Acid reflux can be complicated and is usually the result of myriad factors, not just the ingestion of one food group.
+It's important that you slowly test which fruits work well with your unique digestive system.
+Acid reflux can be complicated and is usually the result of myriad of factors, not just the ingestion of one food group.